 the blessing of your voice, your chaste touch.

-More than therapy, prayer and even more than writing, the kindness of good women helps to heal the wounds a narcissistic mother spends a lifetime inflicting.
+More than therapy, more than prayer and even more than writing, the kindness of good women helps to heal the wounds a narcissistic mother spends a lifetime inflicting.
 Find those women and let them work their magic.
+And when you begin to heal, be the good woman other hurting women need.